-You cannot help but feel at home as soon as you arrive at Edge Hill University.
-With a large and diverse student population and an award-winning 160 acre campus to explore, it is the ideal place to live and study.
+You can’t help but feel at home as soon as you arrive at Edge Hill University.
+With a large and diverse student population and an award-winning 160 acre campus to explore, it’s the ideal place to live and study.

 Use the tabs below to find out more about life at Edge Hill, and what you need to do to prepare:

 Post and parcel collection is from the Post Room in the Durning Centre and students should regularly visit to collect any mail or parcels that have arrived for them.
 The Post Room will send an email when a parcel or signed for item is received for a student.
 Please ensure that the address on any items you order contains your full name, room number, hall and the University’s address.
 Collection times for mail and parcels is between 7am and 7pm, Monday to Friday.
 Any letters that are not collected after two weeks will be returned to the sender, so please be sure to regularly call into the Post Room.

 Edge Hill Sport provides a focus for all sports, ﬁtness and leisure activities on campus.
 There really is something for everyone, regardless of your sporting ability or motivations.
 Whether you are an elite athlete on a sports scholarship; want to play in a university sports team; or are someone who just wants to keep ﬁt, try new activities and have an occasional social game with friends; we will help you achieve your goals.

 We offer new students access to a 4 week free trial of Edge Hill Sport, which includes access to the ﬁtness suite, exercise classes and swimming pool.
 We also provide the option of a discount for a paid membership after the trial, including 50% off any annual student membership.